 4. Do you see beetles chewing on leaves in your landscape?
 In the summer months grubs become adult beetles and they will feed on plants in your landscape.
 If you notice leaves that look like something is chewing on them look carefully and you will probably see beetles.
-These beetles likely came from your lawn, and will likely go back in your lawn to start the next generation of destruction.
+These beetles likely came from your lawn, and will go back in your lawn to start the next generation of destruction.

 5. Peel up a one foot section of lawn using a square edging shovel where you suspect there might be grub damage.
 Look through the soil to see if there are any grubs.
 If you count just a few then that is normal.
 If you count more than a few it means you have a grub problem.
 10 or more in a one square foot sections means you have a serious infestation.

 Life Cycle of a White Grub

 To treat grubs it is important to first understand their lifecycle.
 Think of grubs as having 4 distinct stages during the year.